The Advanced Certificate

 Based on your feedback, we will ensure all certificate courses with practical components continue to be available for completion to you with modifications to the delivery format.
 We are working hard to ensure you receive our usual high-quality education under unusual circumstances.
 Thank you for your understanding and support, and please don’t hesitate to contact our team of Education Advisors for more information.

 The course offers a solid foundation for various surgical techniques and provides an excellent introduction to advanced dermatoscopy.
-This program includes practical surgery sessions.
-Our team of surgical assistants will guide and support you as you practise the various surgical techniques.
+Course participants can choose to complete the course entirely online or with an optional practical workshop.

 - Advanced dermoscopy